EziOzoani/Quantum_ML/README.md

 ## Why

 My original aim was to explore Quantum computing in the financial space, this then shifted to wanting to creaate a quantum recommenender system to illustrate the commercial capabilities of quantum machines.
-During my research into quantum programmign I realised that outisee of basic circuit buidling proivded by Qiskit the information needed to build a full Quantum Machine learning circuit was distributed amongst different physics based research publications.
-These publications (some of which are explored more [here]), mostly do not explore all three stages of a quantum machine learnign cirucit
+During my research into quantum programmign I realised that outside of basic circuit building proivded by Qiskit the information needed to build a full Quantum Machine learning circuit was distributed amongst different physics based research publications.
+These publications (some of which are explored more [here](https://github.com/EziOzoani/Quantum_ML/blob/main/latex/Ezi_s_Dissertation__Copy_.pdf), usually do not explore all three stages of a quantum machine learning cirucit

     - Data encoding: how do you get a quantum computer to read classical data 🤔
     - Quantum Algothims: psst I provide 3 algothims and different apparoaches for each 🤫